LaneF/AssetVerifierDiscordBot/README.md

 # Base Requirements
 * Create a Application/Bot through Discord's developer dashboard.
+* Clone this repo to your own private repo and hook the Heroku app into it.
-* Assign your Secret Discord Bot Token in Heroku Settings
+* Assign your Secret Discord Bot Token in Heroku Settings (named DISCORD_TOKEN)
-* Assign your Secret UAS API Token in Heroku Settings
+* Assign your Secret UAS API Token in Heroku Settings (named UAS_TOKEN)
-* Modify the code to suit your server channel IDs role IDs and asset names.
+* Modify the code to suit your server channel IDs, role IDs, and Asset Names. (really only some stuff in the first ~30 lines)
+* Note: If you're in a sale/megabundle then there may be unique asset names eg "Your Asset" vs "Your Asset (fill-your-toolbox).

 # Heroku Setup
 Currently I am running this on Heroku using a worker dyno.
 If you have a CC on file with Heroku then you get 1,000h/mo for free which covers the bot entirely.
 Below is the video I used to figure out how to set it up.
 You can hook Heroku into GitHub directly to auto-update when you issue commits to your bot repo.
 [![Heroku Setup Tutorial](https://img.youtube.com/vi/OFearuMjI4s/0.jpg)](https://www.youtube.com/watch?v=OFearuMjI4s)

+Heroku will reboot the app every day, so if you are trying to add any features where you cache data then be sure to do it in a safe/static place.

 # Discord Setup
 You need to setup a unique bot for yourself in the Discord application dashboard.